haren2312/kubernetes-course/_exercises/04-services/02-code_traffic_generator.md

 ## Conclusion

 Congratulations on reaching the end of this lecture!
 You've successfully constructed a traffic generator and learned how to package it in a Docker container.
 Remember, the key to mastering these concepts is continuous practice and exploration.
 Keep experimenting, and don't hesitate to push your limits as you learn more about Kubernetes and cloud-native applications.

-## Lecture Description

-In this lecture, participants implement a basic traffic generator using a shell script.
-The session covers input validation, continuous request simulation, and Docker containerization, providing a hands-on approach to building and deploying a useful utility within a cloud-native environment.

-Happy coding! 😊